 Morgan is the 70th architect to receive the Gold Medal, but only the first woman to be chosen since the contest began in 1907.
 She's the seventh person to receive the award posthumously, but "she deserved the Gold Medal in her lifetime," as Scott Brown noted, raising the question of why it's so hard for women in architecture to have their work acknowledged.

-Morgan's long-delayed recognition, more than half a decade after her death, highlights the broader struggle women still face in attaining recognition for their work.
+Morgan's long-delayed recognition, more than half a century after her death, highlights the broader struggle women still face in attaining recognition for their work.
 The prestigious Pritzker Architecture Prize faced controversy earlier this year when the organization refused to revisit Scott Brown's role in the work of her partner and husband, Robert Venturi, who won the Pritzker in 1991.
 By comparison, the Gold Medal committee's decision to recognize one of the AIA's most influential members 56 years after her death seems positively progressive.

 [*The article originally misidentified this building as the Mills College Library.]